-For random variables are normally distributed applies:
+For random variables that are normally distributed, the following applies:

-The fitting of the Gaussian distribution to the measured values is done by calculation of the weighted average of the measured values.
+The curve fitting of the Gaussian distribution to the measured values is done by calculation of the weighted average of the measured values.
 The weighted average corresponds to the μ in the Gaussian distribution.
 The standard deviation of the measured values from the mean μ is the σ in the normal distribution formula.

 The displayed bell curve is the fitted Gaussian distribution multiplied by the area A of the measured values.